Athletic training by a licensed athletic trainer under section 148.7808 includes the activities described in paragraphs (a) to (e).

 The athletic trainer may use modalities such as cold, heat, light, sound, electricity, exercise, and mechanical devices for treatment and rehabilitation of athletic injuries to athletes in the primary employment site.

 (b) The primary physician shall establish evaluation and treatment protocols to be used by the athletic trainer.
 The primary physician shall record the protocols on a form prescribed by the board.
-The protocol form must be updated yearly at the athletic trainer's registration renewal time and kept on file by the athletic trainer.
+The protocol form must be updated yearly at the athletic trainer's license renewal time and kept on file by the athletic trainer.

 (c) At the primary employment site, except in a corporate setting, an athletic trainer may evaluate and treat an athlete for an athletic injury not previously diagnosed for not more than 30 days, or a period of time as designated by the primary physician on the protocol form, from the date of the initial evaluation and treatment.
 Preventative care after resolution of the injury is not considered treatment.
 This paragraph does not apply to a person who is referred for treatment by a person licensed in this state to practice medicine as defined in section 147.081, to practice chiropractic as defined in section 148.01, to practice podiatry as defined in section 153.01, or to practice dentistry as defined in section 150A.05 and whose license is in good standing.